kitschpatrol/tldraw-cli/readme.md

 ### Basic conversion

 To convert the file `your-drawing.tldr` to an svg named `your-drawing.svg` saved in the current working directory, run the following command.
-The default output format is SVG, and the default export location is the current working directory.
+Note that the default output format is svg, and the default export location is the current working directory.

 ```sh
 npx @kitschpatrol/tldraw-cli your-drawing.tldr